andrewrgarcia/apv/RULES.md

 ### Veil (◆)
 - Jumps exactly two hexes in any direction, ignoring the intervening one.
 - Must land on an empty hex within the board.

+### Turned Veil (■)
+- Jumps along **two adjacent directions**, forming a 60° turn.
+- Always lands on one of six mid-ring cells between the main axes.
+- Must land on an empty hex within the board.

 ---